oTree-org/otree-core/docs/app/models.rst

 How to define a model
 +++++++++++++++++++++

-ptree models are Django models with some extra fields and capabilities.
+ptree models are Django models.
 To be able to define a model,
 you need to read the Django documentation on models and understand: